-Join Sean Colins for an in-depth discussion in this video Code-signing certificates, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Code-signing certificates, part of Learning Secure Sockets Layer.

 - One type of certificate that we're not going to really show in this course is a code-signing certificate, but it's an important one for you to understand.
 So I wanted to put it into the course anyway.
 We're going to talk about they are and why they exist.
 So understanding code-signing certificates, first let's talk about why they need to exist.
 Applications execute instructions on your computer, right?
 And so, by their very nature that's dangerous.
 If the application's not doing what you expect it to do, it could be executing malicious code and that could be doing all sorts of things, really anything.